 It is the goal of UT Southwestern Medical Center that its campus be accessible to people with physical disabilities and free from unnecessary physical barriers.
-Individual requests for accommodations will be reviewed by the program to which the student applies and, if necessary, by the campuswide Rehabilitation Task Force, which may be contacted through the Office of Enrollment Services.
+Individual requests for accommodations will be reviewed by the program to which the student applies.
 UT Southwestern is a component of The University of Texas System and is subject to the Rules and Regulations of the Board of Regents of UT System.